oonderstanbable/the-best/README.md

-# DefinitelyNotBot
+# era discord bot
-A Discord bot coded in Discord.JS, hosted using Heroku.
+A Discord bot coded in Discord.JS, made by OOOPS for era clan